How to show progress when using the 'dd' command

 Piping dd output through pv (Pipe Viewer)

-to provide output of the progress.
-To make use of this the pv
+This method uses an additional application called pv to provide output of the progress.
+To make use of this the pv package needs to be installed first.

-tool (if not already installed)
+Install the pv tool (if not already installed)

 sudo apt-get install pv